-- B.A., Social Work, California State University Los Angeles
+- BA, Social Work, California State University, Los Angeles

 Current Research Interests

-Blitz, L. V. & Kohl, B. G. (in press).
+Blitz, L. V., & Kohl, B. G. (2012).
 Using racial affinity groups to address racism in the organization.
-Administration in Social Work.
+Administration in Social Work, 36, 479-498.

-Pender Greene, M. & Blitz, L. V. (2011).
-The elephant is not pink: Talking about White, Black, and Brown to achieve excellence in clinical practice.
-Clinical Social Work Journal.
-(DOI) 10.1007/s10615-011-0357-y
+Pender Greene, M., & Blitz, L. V. (2012).
+The elephant is not pink: Talking about white, black, and brown to achieve excellence in clinical practice.
+Clinical Social Work Journal, 40, 203-212.

-Kohl, B. G. & Blitz, L. V. (2010).
+Kohl, B. G., & Blitz, L. V. (2010).
 White antiracism caucusing in a large human service agency: Lessons learned and unlearned.
-In J. Hitchcock (Ed.)
-Finding Our Direction.
-Roselle, NJ: Crandall, Dostie, & Douglass Books, Inc.
+In J. Hitchcock (Ed.), Finding our direction.
+Roselle, NJ: Crandall, Dostie, & Douglass Books.